22 Small Full Bathroom Ideas for 2026

 Dark Tile Contrast

-You can give your small bathroom a bold, cocoon-like vibe by pairing moody black tiles with a warm wood vanity.
+You can give your small bathroom a bold, cocoon-like vibe by pairing moody black tiles with a warm wood vanity [Check Similar on Amazon].

 You will see slim black legs lift the cabinet, letting patterned tiles show through and visually expand your space.